-The one-year programme in liturgy, conducted by the National Centre for Liturgy, offers candidates the opportunity to study liturgy under its theological, historical, spiritual and pastoral aspects.
+The one-year programme in liturgy, conducted by the National Centre for Liturgy, Pontifical University, offers candidates the opportunity to study liturgy under its theological, historical, spiritual and pastoral aspects.
 It is planned to meet the needs of people for their future or continued work in liturgy at parish, community or diocesan level.

-= Students with other degrees or with a professional diploma or equivalent qualification may be admitted if they have experience in parish or liturgical ministry.
+- Students with other degrees, or with a professional diploma or equivalent qualification, may be admitted if they have experience in parish or liturgical ministry.

 Aims of the Liturgy Course

-=Provides a comprehensive training in liturgy and a leadership role in pastoral work
+- Provides a comprehensive training in liturgy and a leadership role in pastoral work

-=Prepares for parish and diocesan ministry
+- Prepares for parish and diocesan ministry

 Programme of Study

 - The course is a taught modular programme through lectures, workshops and practical sessions:

 - The Church’s Year